In this post

 Upload dataset via UI

-You can also use the AutoEval console to do everything you can do via API.
+You can also use the AutoEval Console to do everything you can do via API.

 To upload, Navigate to Dataset Library and cick + New Dataset